Marit Bjørgen

 Marit Bjørgen (born 21 March 1980) is a former Norwegian cross-country skier.
 She is ranked first in the all-time Cross-Country World Cup rankings with 114 individual victories.
 Bjørgen is also the most successful sprinter in Cross-Country World Cup history, with 29 victories.
 She headed the medal table at the 2010 Winter Olympics by winning five medals, including three gold.
-A five-time Olympian, her five Olympic medals at the 2018 Pyeongchang Games brought her total number of medals up to a record 15, the most by any athlete in Winter Olympics history.
+A five-time Olympian, her five Olympic medals at the 2018 Pyeongchang Games brought her total number of medals up to a record 15, making her the most decorated Winter Olympian of all time and the third-most decorated Olympian of all time.

-On 6 April 2018, Bjørgen announced her retirement from cross–country skiing following the 2017–18 season.
+On 6 April 2018, Bjørgen announced her retirement from cross-country skiing following the 2017–18 season.
 In May 2020, she announced that she would return to competition with long-distance cross-country ski squad Team Ragde Eiendom, with a focus on competing in Vasaloppet in March 2021.

 On 28 April 2022, she announced the end of her career by also finishing her long-distance career.